tiny-frontend/tiny-frontend.github.io/docs/guide/architecture.md

 This could potentially be fixed with a more involved implementation.
 We could for example imagine "collecting" rendered components on server on a route, and only loading those before client rehydration.

-However, this probably would require some new hooks in Remix like for async client side route transitions.
+However, that solution probably would require some new hooks in Remix, for example async client side route transitions guards.

 :::tip
-This could be solved using [Suspense for data fetching on SSR](https://github.com/reactwg/react-18/discussions/37) in React 18, as a tiny frontend could be loaded as part of a Suspense boundary when a given route is rendered.
+This could also be solved using [Suspense for data fetching on SSR](https://github.com/reactwg/react-18/discussions/37) in React 18, as a tiny frontend could be loaded as part of a Suspense boundary when a given route is rendered.
 :::